Honor Woodard, Fellow Traveler

 Finding solace and a sense of deep belonging in nature, he learned what beauty, kindness, service, courage, authenticity, and love are.
 Nature was, and is, a mirror, a teacher of how to live, how to be human.

 After attending his first wilderness rites of passage in 2017, Mic fell in love with the practice of council and the intentional marking of life transitions.
-He left corporate America and trained with the School of Lost Borders.
-He now spends his time between Spain and the US, as a rites of passage guide, writer, builder of odds and ends, and an aspiring food grower.
+He trained with the School of Lost Borders as a rites of passage guide along the Camino de Santiago in Spain and the healing mountains in the US.

 Amy Tuttle (Thunder)